United States antitrust law: Nomenclature

-passed laws that made it easier to create new corporations.
+passed laws allowing corporations to own stock in other corporations.
 In most other countries, antitrust law is now called "competition law" or "anti-monopoly law".

 History

 Creation and early years (1890–1910s)

-American antitrust law formally began in 1890 when the U.S. Congress passed the Sherman Act, though a few U.S. states had passed local antitrust laws during the previous year.
+American antitrust law formally began in 1890 when the U.S. Congress passed the Sherman Act, although a few states had already passed local antitrust laws during the previous year.
 Using broad and general wording, the Sherman Act outlawed "monopoliz[ation]" and "every contract, combination ... or conspiracy in restraint of trade".

 Every contract, combination in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations, is declared to be illegal.
 Every person who shall make any contract or engage in any combination or conspiracy hereby declared to be illegal shall be deemed guilty of a felony ....